How to carry out a groundwater risk assessment as part of an application for an environmental permit.

 - estuaries and foreshore environments

-If you can’t identify a specific groundwater receptor in the vicinity of the groundwater resource, then you should aim to protect the resource itself.
-In these cases, you should create a surrogate receptor (eg a hypothetical abstraction borehole) and assign it the relevant environmental standard which must be met.
+If you cannot identify a specific groundwater receptor in the vicinity of the groundwater resource, then you should aim to protect the resource itself.
+In these cases, you should create a surrogate receptor (such as a hypothetical abstraction borehole) and assign it the relevant environmental standard which must be met.

 You need to take into account the sensitivity of the receptor, the timescale necessary for the assessment and the consequences of any impact within the risk assessment.

 If surface water is a possible receptor you need to research: